Best Air Fryer Accessories Worth Buying in 2026

 The one accessory that changes how you cook.

 A quality steel rack lets you cook chicken on the bottom, vegetables on top.
 Simultaneously.
-That’s genuinely useful — not just convenient, but useful.
+That’s genuinely useful - not just convenient, but useful.
 The elevated food gets better airflow underneath, often cooks better than sitting directly on the basket.
+This doubles your cooking capacity per session, which means lower overall energy cost per meal compared to cooking in batches.
+For best results, see our how to reheat pizza in an air fryer guide to learn airflow mechanics that apply to stacking food with racks.

 Avoid chrome-plated racks that flake into food.
 Stick to solid stainless steel.